 Unlike a lot of Indian women who have raised on a morally puritanical diet of pati parmeshwar and sati savitri, Usha probably unveils one of the other aspects of modern Indian marriages – one that involves cheating partners and zero emotional baggage or excess guilt.
 In Usha’s case, she is clear that her fling has helped her overcome her sexual inertia.

 In 2014, Ashley Madison, a global dating website for those who are married or already in a relationship was launched in India and conducted a survey that startlingly revealed that 76% of Indian women and 61% of men don’t think that infidelity is a sin or is immoral.
 What’s more, 81% of men and 68% of women claimed that their affair has had a positive effect on their marriage.
 “We have around 2.75 lakh Indian users without doing any marketing,” says Christoph Kreamer, European communications director, AshleyMadison.com.
 The dating service makes it clear that it doesn’t promote extra-marital hook-ups but hopes to enable married Indians who are seeking ‘safe and discreet online opportunities to have affairs like their peers in the US and Japan.’

 Related reading: Why spice is nice in the bedroom too

-One can’t help but wonder if a one-night stand can be forgiven in a marriage and if there is truly any guarantee that it will not escalate into a full blown affair that will corrode a long standing relationship.
-Also, let’s face it, adultery; be it in our society or in our scriptures is always atoned as a cardinal sin – something that also calls for legal punishment if caught red-handed.
+One can’t help but wonder if a one-night stand can be forgiven in a marriage and if there is truly any guarantee that it will not escalate into a full-blown affair that will corrode a long-standing relationship.
+Also, let’s face it, adultery; be it in our society or our scriptures are always atoned as a cardinal sin – something that also calls for legal punishment if caught red-handed.
 And yet, can sex be just that – pleasure, with permission in some cases – and not necessarily be burdened with the label of promiscuity?